 *Money brought to school by students (lunch money, picture money, field trip money, etc.) will be collected by the classroom teacher and then sent to the office.
 Payments may also be directly given to the office before school starts.
 When sending money with your student to school, please put it in an envelope clearly marked with his/her name, class, amount sent, and reason for sending.
 We strongly encourage parents/guardians to send checks, as opposed to cash, whenever possible, as checks can be more readily replaced than cash.
 Children should not bring money to school on a daily basis, but only when they have a specific purpose and the approval of parents/guardians.
 When sending money to school, please write a separate check for different purposes.
 For example, checks written for lunches, after school program, enrollment or pictures should be separate from any other fees.

-Fire drills are practiced once a month during school hours, as required by the state regulations.
-Holy Cross Catholic School also has in place a tornado/storm plan which is practiced on a regular basis.
+Fire, Tornado and Crisis drills are practiced regularly during school hours, as required by the state regulations.
 During any such emergency as a fire or tornado, students are assigned to a safe area and are closely supervised by classroom teachers.
 Emergency drill exits are clearly posted in all rooms of the school.